-- American Lawyer Media as a Top Rated Lawyer in Labor & Employment
+- American Lawyer Media recognition as a Top Rated Lawyer in Labor & Employment.

-- Seattle Metropolitan Magazine as one of King County’s “Top Lawyers 2010”
+- Seattle Metropolitan Magazine recognition as one of King County’s “Top Lawyers 2010.”

 Merits Appeals – Recent Cases of Note

 - Foss Maritime Co. v.
 Brandewiede, 190 Wn.
 App.
-186, 359 P.3d 905 (Div.
-I, Sept.
-14, 2015) (appellant).
-Reversed trial court’s order disqualifying defendant’s trial counsel on the eve of trial for alleged misconduct in review of documents provided by employer’s ex-employee containing allegedly privileged communications, after employer granted direct contact of ex-employee to counsel.
-Obtained emergency stay of disqualification order and discretionary review to get case before the appellate court.
+186, 359 P.3d 905 (2015).
+Reversed disqualification of trial counsel on eve of trial for alleged misconduct — review of documents from employer’s ex-employee with allegedly privileged communications.
+Obtained emergency stay of DQ order and discretionary review.

 - Akhavuz v.
-Moody et al, 178 Wn.
+Moody et al., 178 Wn.
 App.
-526, 315 P.3d 572 (Div.
-I, 2013) (appellant).
-Reversed vacation of default judgment in premises liability case to provide recovery for plaintiff, holding there is no such thing as an “innocent insured doctrine” that allows for vacation of a default judgment a year after it had been entered, where no defense was made and the defendant was promptly served with complaint, case schedule, and complete discovery requests.
+526, 315 P.3d 572 (2013).
+Reversed vacation of default judgment in premises liability case to obtain recovery for client.
+Held: no such thing as an “innocent insured doctrine” that allows for vacation of a default judgment a year after entry, where no defense was made and defendant was promptly served with complaint, case schedule, and complete discovery requests.

 - Tatham v.
 Rogers, 170 Wn.App.
-76, 283 P.3d 583 (Div.
-III., 2012) (appellant).
-Reversed refusal to vacate property division in underlying committed intimate relationship for trial judge’s failure to disclose material information on the relationship between the woman’s counsel and the trial judge, and where the lopsided property division called into question its fairness given the circumstances and the law as to such divisions, non-disclosure was not harmless.
+76, 283 P.3d 583 (2012).
+Reversed refusal to vacate property division in underlying committed intimate relationship for trial judge’s failure to disclose material information on the personal relationship between the woman’s counsel and the trial judge.
+Because the lopsided property division called into question its fairness given the circumstances and the law for such divisions, judge’s non-disclosure was not harmless.

 Amicus Curiae Representation

-Miller’s amicus curiae practice gives local and national groups input into major cases by presenting policy and legal arguments about how the court should address specific issues presented, providing input on the practical ramifications of the decision beyond the litigants.
+Amicus curiae briefs (sometimes augmented by oral argument) give local and national groups input into major cases by presenting policy and legal arguments about how the court should address specific issues presented, providing input on the practical ramifications of the decision beyond the litigants.
 Recent briefs have addressed medical malpractice and general tort liability, health care regulation, the constitutionality of charter schools, parenting plans, and municipal antitrust liability.
-In June 2014, March 2015, and September 2015, the Washington Supreme Court cited his brief or adopted its arguments in decisions upholding the position the brief supported.

 - Fergen v.
-Sestero, 182 Wn.2d 794, 346 P.3d 708 (March 12, 2015).
-The Court upheld, 5-4, continued use of the “exercise of judgment” instruction in medical malpractice cases claiming a mis-diagnosis.
-The majority held the instruction may continue to be used in proper cases over a strong challenge to eliminate the instruction entirely, and a strong dissent from Justice Stephens.
+Sestero, 182 Wn.2d 794, 346 P.3d 708 (2015).
+The Court upheld continued use of the “exercise of judgment” instruction in medical malpractice cases claiming a mis-diagnosis.
+The majority held the instruction may continue to be used in proper cases over a strong challenge to eliminate the instruction entirely, and a strong dissent.
 The majority incorporated the amicus analysis that the instruction is a necessary “tool in the toolbox” for trial judges.
 Holding affirmed 9-0 in Paetsch v.
 Spokane Dermatology Clinic, P.S., 182 Wn.2d 842, 348 P.3d 389 (2015), authored by one of the dissenters in Fergen.

 - Washington Water Jet Workers Ass’n v.
 Yarbrough, 151 Wn.2d 470, 90 P.3d 42 (2004).
-Prisoner prevailing wage work-rehabilitation programs in state prisons held unconstitutional 5-4 on reconsideration of earlier 5-4 decision upholding the programs.
-2 § 29 of the 1889 State Constitution prohibiting lease of inmate labor prohibited the existing state-supervised, rehabilitation-based programs.
+Prisoner prevailing wage work-rehabilitation programs in state prisons held unconstitutional 5-4 on reconsideration of earlier 5-4 decision upholding the programs: Art.
+2 § 29 of the 1889 State Constitution prohibiting lease of inmate labor applied to prohibit the state-supervised, rehabilitation-based programs.

 - “Appeals From the Inside & Out: Behind the Scenes and Behind the Podium at Division III,” Gonzaga University School of Law, Spokane, Washington, December 2, 2016.